MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Foreground color

-Change the foreground color of the profile.
+This changes the foreground color of the profile.
 This overrides `foreground` set in the color scheme if `colorScheme` is set.

 **Property name:** `foreground`